hafawa/StoryJS-Core/README.md

 **The StoryJS-Core repository is deprecated.
 The code has been directly added to the https://github.com/NUKnightLab/TimelineJS repository.
 No further changes will be made to this repository.**

+**Pull requests for language translations are still welcome.
+Please make them against the TimelineJS repository.**

 ---

 Core javascript functionality for StoryJS (including TimelineJS)